-Strengths, Weaknesses, Opportunities, and Threats (SWOT) strategic analysis technique orderly and efficient communication among the strategic issues is the SWOT method.
+Strengths, Weaknesses, Opportunities, and Threats (SWOT) strategic analysis technique One of the fundamental ways to establish orderly and efficient communication among the strategic issues is the SWOT method.
 This technique was first executed in the Volkswagen AG Company, Germany in the early 1970s.
 The main objective of this technique is to analyze and guide the environment and emphasizes strategic content and focuses on determining the strategic position of the phenomenon in a competitive environment.
 This method uses the rational and intuitive approach to provide the most important strategic position possible for a phenomenon (26).